smileychris-hk/FB-Data-Fetcher/README.md

 # FB Data Fetcher
- Gets information from a facebook API and does sciene to it!
+ Gets information from a facebook API and does science to it!